aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

   - create a new session if visit label does not exist for that candidate yet

-INPUT: subject's ID information hashref, tarchive information hashref
+INPUTS: subject's ID information hashref, tarchive information hashref

 RETURNS: session ID, if the new session requires staging